Krushna-Nanda/University_exam/CN/2 mark.md

 (j) **Explain the concept of a periodic analog signal.**
 **Module I: Overview of the Internet**
 A periodic analog signal repeats a pattern over time, such as a sine wave.
 Examples include radio waves or alternating current (AC) signals.

+### Part-I: 2-Mark Questions

+(a) **What is meant by data communication?**
+**Module I: Overview of the Internet**
+Data communication refers to the exchange of data between devices or systems over a communication medium, such as cables or wireless networks.
+It involves sending and receiving data in the form of signals, ensuring the accurate and timely transfer of information.

+---

+(b) **What are the responsibilities of the data link layer?**
+**Module II: Data Link Layer**
+The data link layer ensures reliable communication between two directly connected devices.
+It handles framing, error detection and correction, flow control, and media access management to prevent data collision and ensure smooth data transmission.

+---

+(c) **What is ARQ?**
+**Module II: Data Link Layer**
+ARQ (Automatic Repeat Request) is an error-control mechanism in data communication.
+It ensures data reliability by retransmitting corrupted or lost data packets based on feedback from the receiver.

+---

+(d) **Write short notes on Ethernet.**
+**Module II: Data Link Layer**
+Ethernet is a widely used LAN technology that defines a set of protocols for transmitting data over wired networks using frames.
+It uses CSMA/CD (Carrier Sense Multiple Access with Collision Detection) to manage access to the shared medium and supports speeds ranging from 10 Mbps to 100 Gbps.

+---

+(e) **What is a Hub?**
+**Module III: Connecting Devices**
+A hub is a basic networking device that connects multiple devices in a LAN, allowing data to be transmitted between them.
+It works by broadcasting data to all connected devices, without distinguishing between them, which can lead to collisions.

+---

+(f) **Define LAN.**
+**Module I: Overview of the Internet**
+A LAN (Local Area Network) is a network that connects devices within a limited geographical area, such as a home, office, or building.
+It typically uses Ethernet or Wi-Fi technology to facilitate high-speed data transfer.

+---

+(g) **Differentiate between IPv4 and IPv6.**
+**Module IV: Internetworking**
+- IPv4 uses 32-bit addresses, allowing for approximately 4.3 billion unique IP addresses.
+- IPv6 uses 128-bit addresses, allowing for an extremely large address space to accommodate the growing number of devices.
+- IPv6 also supports better security and routing features compared to IPv4.

+---

+(h) **What is the purpose of the Domain Name System?**
+**Module V: Application Layer**
+The Domain Name System (DNS) is used to translate human-readable domain names (like www.example.com) into IP addresses (like 192.168.1.1), enabling browsers and other applications to locate and communicate with servers over the internet.

+---

+(i) **What is TELNET?**
+**Module V: Application Layer**
+TELNET is a protocol used to remotely access and manage devices over a network.
+It provides a command-line interface for users to log into remote systems, but it lacks encryption, making it less secure compared to modern alternatives like SSH.

+---

+(j) **What is FTP?**
+**Module V: Application Layer**
+FTP (File Transfer Protocol) is used to transfer files between a client and a server over a network.
+It supports both uploading and downloading of files and provides commands to manage directories and file permissions.